A Black-capped chickadee eating a piece of cereal.

 Can birds eat Shredded Wheat cereal?

-Birds can certainly eat Shredded Wheat cereal!
-Shredded wheat is a healthy and nutritious choice for birds, as it is filled with important vitamins and minerals like vitamin B, iron, phosphorus, and magnesium.
+Yes, birds can eat unsweetened Shredded Wheat cereal!
+It is a healthy, low-fat, and low-calorie option filled with essential vitamins and minerals like vitamin B, iron, phosphorus, and magnesium.
+The texture also makes it easy for birds to eat.

 Can birds eat Bran Flakes cereal?